 - advance the plight of provincial houses of traditional leaders, traditional leadership and their communities at national government level;

 - participate in international matters that have to do with custom, traditions and matters of common interest; and

 - influence government legislative processes at national level.

 Commission on Traditional Leadership Disputes and Claims

+The commission was established in terms of the Traditional Leadership and Governance Framework Act, (Act 41 of 2003).
 It is tasked with restoring the dignity of traditional leaders and their communities by investigating and ensuring that the institution of traditional leadership is restored to where it belongs.
-It also investigates all claims to any position of traditional leadership (king/queen/principal/senior traditional leader, as well as headmen and headwomen), including disputes over the boundaries of traditional councils.
+It also investigates all claims to any position of traditional leadership (king/queen/principal/senior traditional leader, and headmen and headwomen), including disputes over the boundaries of traditional councils.

-Source: South Africa Yearbook 2018/19
+Source: South Africa Yearbook 2020/21